 If it is a QCTO-type qualification

-The QCTO is responsible for accrediting all Occupational Qualifications, Old trades, N4-N6 programmes (NATED Report 191), Historical Registered Qualifications and Skills programmes.
-Unfortunately, there is not a single place you can go to check the accreditation status of these types of qualifications.
+The QCTO accredits all Occupational Qualifications, Old trades, N4-N6 programmes (NATED Report 191), Historical Registered Qualifications and Skills programmes.
+Unfortunately, you cannot go to a single place to check the accreditation status of these types of qualifications.
 Therefore, a provider’s accreditation status for these qualifications is a little trickier to check and confirm.

-Some of these qualifications are accredited directly by the QCTO, and others, specifically the historically registered qualifications, are accredited by Quality Assurance Partners (QAPs), also known as SETAs, as delegated by the QCTO.
+Some of these qualifications are accredited directly by the QCTO, and others, precisely the historically registered qualifications, are accredited by Quality Assurance Partners (QAPs), also known as SETAs, as delegated by the QCTO.

 A recognised and accredited full qualification is fundamental to launching your career and opening desirable job opportunities.
 A little research may pay off to ensure that the qualification you want to register for is indeed accredited.

 To check the accreditation of Higher Education-type of qualifications (accredited by the Council on Higher Education (CHE)), download the Register of Private Higher Education Institutions from the Department of Higher Education’s website and look up the institution in the register under either Registered Institutions or Provisionally Registered Institutions, https://www.dhet.gov.za/SitePages/DocRegisters.aspx.
 The PHEI should also be able to provide you with a registration certificate from the DHET, listing all the qualifications the institution is accredited for.